List of characters in the Breaking Bad franchise: Clovis

 Clovis (played by Tom Kiesche) is Badger's cousin who operates a vehicle towing and repair service.
 When Jesse's RV quits running, Clovis charges him an exorbitant amount to tow and store the vehicle, due to its cargo.
 Clovis repairs the RV and catches Jesse sleeping in it after Jesse has scaled the fence (and destroyed a portable toilet in the process) after being evicted from his home.
 Clovis orders Jesse to pay for the repairs and property damage and then threatens to sell off Jesse's inventory to cover the repairs, when Jesse claims he cannot furnish immediate payment.
 Jesse again breaks into the gated lot and drives through the gate without paying for the repairs.
-He later returns to pay Clovis for the repairs and damages and arranges to store the RV inside Clovis' gated lot for $500 per week.
+He later returns to pay Clovis for the repairs and damages and arranges to store the RV inside Clovis's gated lot for $500 per week.
 Clovis later sells Jesse a used red Toyota Tercel hatchback.
 Jesse decides to retrieve the RV, but Walter has warned Clovis that the DEA is looking for it, forcing Clovis to bring it to a junkyard to be destroyed.

 Louis Corbett

-Louis Corbett (played by Kyle Swimmer in season one and Caleb Landry Jones in seasons two and three) is Walt Jr.'s best friend.
+Louis Corbett (played by Kyle Swimmer in season one and Caleb Landry Jones in seasons two and three) is Walter Jr.'s best friend.
 They both attend JP Wynne High School.
-He frequently gives Walt Jr. rides to school and helps him set up a PayPal account for donations to Walt Jr.'s website.
+He frequently gives Walter Jr. rides to school and helps him set up a PayPal account for donations to Walter Jr.'s website.